The 5 Skills You Need to Master Your Future

-HHL’s Head of Career Development shares her personal advice
+HHL’s Head of Career Development shares her personal advice on 5 future skills

 In one of our past articles on this blog, Psychologist and Director of Career Development and Employer Relations, Martina Beermann talked about exactly what changes we should be expecting in the future.
-Today, we asked Martina to share the five skills she believes you will need moving forward in your educational journey.
+Today, we asked Martina to share the five future skills she believes you will need moving forward in your educational journey.

 Skill #1 Digital competencies